CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_weather.md

 On the other hand, we need to import the `<AppplicationHeader>` component and make sure that it is rendered.

 That should be it.
 Did I miss something?
-The `<App>` component should look something like that after our refactorings:
+The `<App>` component should look something like this after our refactorings:

 ```js
 import { StatusBar } from 'expo-status-bar';